ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

     developer group.
 If you are not familiar yet with tidy modelling, first follow the [tutorials](https://www.tidymodels.org/start/) or
     read the online book [Tidy Modeling with R](https://www.tmwr.org/) .
-  - We create two models (penalized linear regression and random forest), which require comparatively little computing power and whose variables and their contributions to the model are known (a *whitebox* model).
+  - We create two models (*penalized linear regression* and *random forest*), which require comparatively little computing power and whose variables and their contributions to the model are known (a *whitebox* model).
   - The operation of the models is explained – in advanced mode – in the text.
-Thus, each report can thus be read independently.
+Thus, each report can be read independently.
   - The best model is selected automatically.
-Based on that model, we conclude the equity dynamics in a study programme.
+Based on that model, we will assess the fairness of a study programme.

 The reports conclude with two additional pages: